Built on 23 years of professional practice. Structured for the next generation of co-owners.

 Maryland Real Estate Services & Facilities Management Company Ltd is registered.
 Years of professional experience become a full property management practice — giving Mary direct visibility into how co-ownership arrangements succeed and fail in the real world.

 Through her day-to-day practice, Mary sees both the locked door — people who want to own property but cannot afford the entry point — and the broken trust — informal co-ownerships collapsing without governance.
-The concept for a governance-first fractional ownership platform begins to take shape, in collaboration with a co-founding investment banker.
+The concept for a governance-first fractional ownership platform begins to take shape — built from Mary's direct professional experience and two decades of watching co-ownership arrangements succeed and fail.

-TitleShield Governance Platform Limited is incorporated.
+TitleShield Limited is incorporated.
 The complete governance framework — 85+ documents, 5-pillar due diligence standard, 9-control anti-fraud architecture — is built and stress-tested against every known failure mode in Nigerian co-ownership.

 TitleShield engages the SEC Nigeria Regulatory Incubation Programme under the Investments and Securities Act 2025.
 Platform development advances.
 The first property pipeline is assembled across Abuja, Lagos, and Port Harcourt.